FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 **For Humidity**

    1. Drag another **Change** node onto the canvas.
-   2. Double-click to open the node config and set `msg.payload.timestamp` to timestamp function of change node.
+   2. Double-click to open the node config and set `msg.payload.timestamp` to the timestamp function of the change node.
-   3. Set `msg.payload.value` to `payload[4]/10` as jsonata expression.
+   3. Set `msg.payload.value` to `payload[4]/10` as a jsonata expression.
    4. Set `msg.payload.unit` to `%`.
    5. Click **Done** to save the configuration.
    6. Connect the first output of the **Modbus Read** node to the input of this **Change** node.

-Once you have configured all the Change nodes and connected them, add a Debug node to each Change node's output to verify that the transformed data appears as expected.
+Once you have configured all the Change nodes and connected them, add a **Debug** node to each Change node's output to verify that the transformed data appears as expected.
 Deploy the flow, then check the output in the Debug Panel to ensure that each metric is correctly formatted with the appropriate timestamp, value, and unit.

 ### Step 3: Send Data to an MQTT Broker